kangminsuk/projects-example-brainiak/project.md

 - Shift your attention to the content on top of the notebook.
 - Read the section under __Reading Data__ to understand the narrative.
-- Once you reach the box/cell containing the Python code, press `Ctrl + Enter`, and notice what happens!
+- Once you reach the box/cell containing the Python code, click on it, press `Ctrl + Enter`, and notice what happens!
 - When you are finished, click on the __Next Task__ button at the bottom.

 `@hint`